TLS Policy

 min_version: TLSv1.3

 When min_version is TLS 1.3, Kiali enforces TLS 1.3-only mode.
-The cipher_suites setting is ignored because TLS 1.3 cipher selection is managed by Go.
+The cipher_suites setting is ignored because TLS 1.3 cipher selection is fixed.
+Groups still apply if specified.

 Secure Defaults (Minimal Configuration)